Miksus/rocketry/README.md

 [![PyPI pyversions](https://badgen.net/pypi/python/redengine)](https://pypi.org/project/redengine/)

 ## What is it?

-Red Engine is a Python scheduling library with a focus on productivity, readability and extendability.
+Red Engine is an advanced open source scheduling library with a focus on productivity, readability and extendability.
-It has powerful and intuitive scheduling syntax that is easy to extend with custom conditions.
-The sysystem allows various levels of parallelization and various ways to parametrize tasks.
-It is suitable for simple to larger projects from process automatization to IOT.
+It works well in orchestrating task execution in a complex system or as a tool for quick and simple automation.
+Example use cases for the framework include orchestrating ETL pipelines, scheduling web scrapers or algorithms, building IOT applications or automating daily tasks.

+The library is pure Python with minimal dependencies.
+It is pythonic and the style is similar to other notable frameworks in Python ecosystem.

 Read more from the documentations: [Red Engine, documentations](https://red-engine.readthedocs.io/en/stable/)

+## Why Red Engine?

+Most of the candidates for scheduling framework tend to be either complex to configure or too simple for advanced use.
+Red Engine aims to handle both sides of the spectrum without sacrificing from the other.
+It only takes a minute to set it up and schedule some tasks but there are a lot of advanced features such as parametrization, parallelization, pipelining, runtime APIs and logging provided straight out of the box.
+The library is also created in mind of extending and customization.

+Red Engine is reliable and well tested.
+You can build your project around Red Engine or simply embed it to an existing project.

 ## Core Features

-- **Scheduling:** intuitive and powerful scheduling syntax.
+- **Scheduling syntax:** intuitive and very powerful scheduling syntax
-- **Parallelization:** run tasks on child processes or threads.
+- **Parallelization:** run tasks simultaneously on separate processes or threads
-- **Parametrization:** parametrize individual tasks and pass return values as inputs to next.
+- **Parametrization:** parametrize individual tasks and pipeline return values
+- **Extendable:** almost everything is designed for modifications

+## Additional Features

+- **APIs:** Communicate with your scheduler real time using HTTP requests
+- **Dependencies:** view your task dependencies as a graph
-- **Easy start:** just install the package, use the premade configurations and work on your problem.
+- **Easy setup:** simply install the package, use the premade configurations and work on your problem.
-- **Extendable:** everything is just a building block designed for modifications.
+- **Logging:** Red Engine simply extends logging library making task logging trivial
+- **Built-ins:** There are a lot of pre-built conditions for various purposes out of the box

 ## Installation

+Red Engine can be installed from [Pypi](https://pypi.org/project/redengine/):

 ```shell
 pip install redengine